10 Best Cloud Storage Solutions for Small Business

 Price: Free 60-day trial; $7/month for $30GB; $12/month for 1 TB.
 Monthly or annual pricing.

 Security is key when it comes to SpiderOak.
 Your data will be fiercely protected, which is super important if you’re dealing with customer financial information.
-SpiderOak touts a “Zero-Knowledge Environment” because it does not store password information on their server.
+SpiderOak touts a “Zero-Knowledge Environment” because it does not store password information on its server.

 Think of it this way: a typical cloud storage provider encrypts your data as its uploading and stores the encrypted data on their servers.
 This is the hallmark of Internet security, right?
 Wrong.
 These services also store your password and encryption keys which makes your data vulnerable to anyone who has physical access to the servers.
 All it takes is one disgruntled cloud employee to steal your information.

 SpiderOak doesn’t work this way.
-Your password is kept on your own computer – not on the cloud server’s.
+Your password is kept on your own computer – not on the cloud servers.
 This way staff can’t enter the password and decrypt your sensitive data.
 This makes it safe from outside tampering, but you also better remember what your password is.
 You can’t retrieve it if you forget, and that could be a disaster in itself.

 Visit SpiderOak’s website to learn more.